-Access to the Internet has put immense power in the hands of individuals and small businesses around the planet.
+Access to the Internet has put immense power in the hands of individuals and small businesses around the planet, they can promote their business or use a resource capacity planning to organize everything.
 The world is very different from what it was at the turn of the century.

 All that knowledge and communication has changed societies — and accelerated scientific progress.
 We’re editing our own DNA.
 We’ve cracked fusion and quantum computing.
 We’re flying drone helicopters on Mars.
 We’re planning a permanent base on the Moon and building space industry infrastructure.

 I am extremely excited to be alive today.
 It’s scary.
 All the stuff we’re doing can go wrong very easily, AI included.
 But there are also immense opportunities.

 Sure, not every technology is a slam dunk.
 There are plenty of platforms out there desperately searching for use cases including, I’m sorry to say, virtual worlds.